 Not known

-Inverness : Highland Family History Society, Highland Archive Centre
+Inverness : Highland Family History Society, Highland Archive Centre Click for contact details

 (6 of 11)

 The Highland Family History Society promotes the study of genealogy, family history and related subjects in the Highlands of Scotland.
 We try to fulfil our remit by collecting and publishing information that will help anyone researching their family’s history in the Highlands, by providing help and advice to those just starting their research, and by encouraging researchers to join the society and share the fruits of their researches with other members through our monthly talks, our ever-expanding website, and our colourful quarterly journal.
-All talks will be held in the Highland Archive Centre, Bught Road, Inverness We have a monthly members meeting with visiting speakers.

 Meeting Times